-In this open-ended sensory art activity, children will use packing or kraft paper to create art.
-There is no right or wrong way to do this.
+In this open-ended sensory art activity, children will use packing or kraft paper and their hands and fingers to create art–no paintbrushes needed.
+Creating art with our hands turns art into a sensory experience not to be missed!
+Toddlers and preschoolers love fingerprinting because there is no right or wrong way to do it!

-Allow your child to choose how to use the materials placed in front of them, and what they will create.
-This will give your child the opportunity to explore their creativity, practice using art materials, and develop their tactile sensory system.
+Allow your child to use the materials placed on the table in front of them in whatever way they wish.
+Engaging in open-ended process art will give your child the opportunity to explore their creativity, practice using art materials, and develop their tactile sensory system.

-- Kraft or Packing Paper (we re-used some packing paper from package that we received)
+- Kraft or brown paking paper (we re-used some packing paper from a large package that we received for Christmas)

 - Finger paints

 Kraft Paper Sensory Process Art: Preparation

 Roll out a large piece of packing paper or kraft paper and place it on a work surface.
 This fingerpainting process art project is a fantastic activity after receiving a large package containing a large amount of packing paper.
 If you are working with a class, you will more than likely need a roll of brown kraft paper.

 Make sure you are working on a surface that you don’t mind getting messy.
 For example, re-used packing paper sometimes has perforations in it.
 The finger paints are washable, but I doubt you want them smeared all over the dining room table.

 We used our DIY Outdoor Art Table & Mud Kitchen pictured below.
 I folded a towel to put in the sink to create a level surface for my daughter to paint on.